How Long Can It Take to Settle a Car Accident Claim?

 This is one of the most common questions accident victims ask their attorneys.
 The answer depends on several factors that are specific to your claim, especially the type and severity of your injury, whether the insurance company cooperates and if the case goes to trial.

-You can discuss this issue with the experienced New Jersey car accident lawyers at the Lynch Law Firm in a free consultation.
+You can discuss this issue with the experienced New Jersey car accident lawyers at the Lynch Law Firm, PC in a free consultation.
 We are here to answer your legal questions.

 Factors Affecting the Duration of a Claim